-On 27 January 2022, His Highness Shaikh Nasser bin Hamad Al Khalifa appointed Mr. Youssef Isa Bubshait and Mr. Mazen Mohammed Matar as Bapco Energies representatives on the Board of Arab Shipbuilding and Repair Yard ("ASRY").
-Mr. Youssef Isa Bubshait serves as Chairman of the Board of ASRY.
-Mr. Mazen Mohammed Matar serves as Board Member and Managing Director.
+On 27 January 2022, His Highness Shaikh Nasser bin Hamad Al Khalifa appointed Mr. Youssef Isa Bubshait and Mr. Mazen Mohammed Matar as Bapco Energies representatives on the Board of Arab Shipbuilding and Repair Yard.
+Mr. Youssef Isa Bubshait served as Chairman of the Board until 21 February 2023.
+Mr. Mazen Matar served as Board Member and Managing Director from 29 October 2019 to 7 February 2024.